-Harking back to a dominant theme with these types of questions, whether overclocking is worth it within a particular context depends on what souped up components will be used for once pushed to their limits.
+Harking back to a dominant theme with these types of questions, whether overclocking is worth the hassle depends on the context, the hardware itself, and what the hardware will actually be used for.

 Is Overclocking Necessary?

 Context matters.
-Right now, consumer PC’s are more powerful that they have ever been and components are designed to live up to the demands of even the most demanding tasks such as serious gaming, video editing, and music production.
+Right now, consumer PC’s are more powerful that they have ever been and components are designed to live up to the demands of even the most demanding tasks such as high-end gaming, rendering, or video editing.

-A PC with a decent spec rap sheet is more than capable of performing most functions without a hitch, especially if we’re talking about gaming rigs fitted with the latest GPU and a modern CPU that will handle anything even the most demanding AAA title can throw its way.
-With this in mind, there is no reason to overclock, but that doesn’t mean it shouldn’t be done.
+A PC with a decent spec sheet is more than capable of performing most functions without a hitch, especially if we’re talking about gaming rigs fitted with dedicated GPUs and modern CPUs.
+So, if we’re talking strictly about gaming, there is actually very little to be gained from overclocking.

 When Overclocking Comes Into Its Element

-To delve a little deeper, overclocking a GPU doesn’t provide an incremental boost in performance as is the case with a CPU.
-The results are far more esoteric and unpredictable, defined by a lot of trial and error.
-This differing responsiveness to overclocking comes down to how a GPU works especially the choreographed communication between chipset and VRAM.
+However, overclocking a GPU doesn’t provide an incremental boost in performance as is the case with a CPU.
+The results are far more unpredictable, defined by a lot of trial and error.
+This differing responsiveness to overclocking comes down to how a GPU works, especially the choreographed communication between the chipset and the VRAM.

-So whether overclocking is necessary hinges on how much of a performance gain it provides, what games are played, the existing hardware in a PC, and whether buying better components isn’t a more viable long term solution.
+So, whether overclocking is necessary hinges on how much of a performance gain it provides, which games you are playing, the hardware itself, and whether you can afford to upgrade the dated components.

-The art of overclocking is shrouded in words of warning and stories of CPUs being fried to kingdom come due to overambitious clock rates and unsatisfactory cooling arrangements.
-These cautionary tales represent the extreme of where mismanaged and haphazard forays into overclocking can lead but by no means define the experience for the majority.
+The art of overclocking is shrouded in words of warning and stories of CPUs being fried to kingdom come due to overly ambitious clock speeds and inadequate cooling arrangements.
+These cautionary tales represent the extreme of where mismanaged and haphazard forays into overclocking can lead, but does not define the experience for the majority.

-There is an inherent risk; after all, you are pushing components beyond their base factory settings, these having been defined within limits that the manufacturer has deemed ‘’safe’’.
+There is an inherent risk; after all, you are pushing components beyond their base factory settings which have been defined according to what the manufacturer has deemed ‘’safe’’.
 But in reality, manufacturers can be overly cautious in this regard.

-In reality, components, especially the most likely targets for overclocking like the CPUs and GPUs, can be boosted well beyond their base speeds with little to no risk.
-As always with such matters, a hefty dose of thorough research, common sense, and a firm understanding of the limits of specific hardware are sufficient to make overclocking a safe, and enjoyable, experience for all.
+In reality, components, especially the most likely targets for overclocking like the CPU and the GPU, can be boosted well beyond their base speeds with little to no risk.
+As is always the case with such matters, a hefty dose of thorough research, common sense, and a firm understanding of the limits of specific hardware are sufficient to make overclocking a safe and enjoyable experience for anyone.